Alexisdm1985/frontMentor_challenge_QR/README.md

 ### Useful resources

-- [Kevin Powell](https://www.kevinpowell.co/) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [Kevin Powell](https://www.kevinpowell.co/) - This CSS MASTER have a lot of really nice videos that helped me so much.
-- [Developer mozilla](https://developer.mozilla.org/en-US/) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [Developer mozilla](https://developer.mozilla.org/en-US/) - This page have all you need about CSS, JavaScript and HTML.

 ## Author